-Assessment is done throughout the year by the phonics co-ordinator and class teachers using phonics tracking sheets and past phonics screeners.
+Assessment is done throughout the year by the phonics co-ordinator and class teachers using Little Wandle assessments, phonics tracking sheets and past phonics screeners.
 The phonics co-ordinator uses the assessments to inform groupings, planning and interventions.

 For children that need further support with phonics in year 2 and 3, we run the intervention ‘Fast Track Phonics’.
 This is a 14 week support programme designed to address the gaps in learning and is run alongside the daily phonics sessions.
 The phonics co-ordinator runs this intervention, as well as teaching phonics lessons in EYFS and KS1.
-This gives her a good overview on the phonics progression throughout the key stages.
-An experienced phonics teacher also comes in once a week to support children who need extra support with phonics in year 1 and 2.
+This gives the coordinator a good overview on the phonics progression throughout the key stages.

-For children who need a more intensive one to one programme of support and who have been identified as special needs we use ‘Dyslexikit’ which is used for children who are struggling with reading and spelling.
+For children who need a more intensive one to one programme of support and who have been identified as having Special Educational Needs in this area, we use the ‘Dyslexikit’ intervention together with Multi-sensory learning techniques.

 Please click the link below for the Parent’s page of the Little Wandle website.
 It includes videos of how the children are taught to say the sounds and how we teach phonics.
 Please note – the overview of the Reception and Year 1 phonic sounds provided by Little Wandle broadly corresponds with our progression at St. Teresa’s, but we have tailored the scheme slightly, in line with the National Curriculum and for the needs of our children.